Today, I’m going to show you step-by-step how to promote your blog posts to get thousands of shares and drive waves of traffic to your site.

 Once you have set the source, choose the level of “similarity” and click create audience:

 This audience will be available in the targeting section next time you launch an ad campaign.

 With a clear strategy, free tools and some hard work you can promote your blog posts to get thousands of social shares every time you hit publish.

-As your social share count increase you open your site up to hundreds, maybe thousands of new readers, subscribers, and potential customers.
+As your social share count increases you open your site up to hundreds, maybe thousands of new readers, subscribers, and potential customers.

-The best part of all, once you’ve optimized your site for social sharing using the tactics and tools listed above, you’ll start to receive a steady stream of passive referral traffic.
+Best part of all, once you’ve optimized a site for social sharing using the tactics and tools listed above, you’ll start to receive a steady stream of passive referral traffic.

-3. Leave a comment below and let me know which tools you’re using to boost social engagement and promote your blog posts.
+3. Leave a comment below and let me know which tools or channels you’re using to boost social engagement and promote your blog posts.